 A year after our 2020 event, Dr. Russell M. Jeung, Professor of Asian American Studies at San Francisco State University and cofounder of stopaapihate.org returned with an update on Anti-Asian incidents during the pandemic.

 In our 2020 AAPI Heritage Month event, Dr. Russell M. Jeung, Chair and Professor of Asian American Studies at San Francisco State University, presented a keynote based on his work related to race and as the founder of Stop AAPI Hate, a center that tracks hate incidents to develop strategic policy interventions.
 We also heard from Olivia Adrian, President of FAPAC, and Nikolao Pula, Director of the DOI Office of Insular Affairs.

-FAPAC is a 501 (c)(3) nonpartisan, nonprofit organization representing the civilian and military Asian Pacific American (APA) employees in the Federal and District of Columbia governments.
+FAPAC is a 501 (c)(3) nonpartisan, nonprofit organization representing Asian American and Pacific Islanders (AAPI) in the military and Federal and District of Columbia governments.

 Copyright ©2022 FAPAC • P.O.
 Box 23184, Washington, D.C.
 20026-3184